giellalt/lang-mdf/mdf.md

 ## TRIGGERS
 * %^RmVow:0  for removing vowels
-%^Ь2ZERO:0	 removes soft sign before vowel or other combination
+%^Ь2ZERO:0	 removes soft sign before vowel or other combination, also й
 %^ЬKEEP:0	 retains soft sign, breaks pattern for removal
 %^Ъ2PED:0	 brings out hard sign, which is otherwise automatically removed %{ъØ%}